 You can recall where you first saw it and you first saw it in your dreams.
 Hence, precognition.

-weirddreamsorg asked: I found your post "Illusion of freewill and Donald Duck" really interesting as I've made similar attempts to make a precognitive dream not come true.
+weirddreamsorg said: I found your post "Illusion of freewill and Donald Duck" really interesting as I've made similar attempts to make a precognitive dream not come true.
 For instance, trying to put a lawnmower in my shed instead of leaving it on my veranda while I went to the store. weirddreamsorg/lawnmower-dreams The biggest obstacle to freewill for me is not the attempt at trying to change things but the fact that other people were involved in hiring you for that job etc. Hope you keep posting!

 If you don’t stay open to the possibility that you can change these precognitive dreams it can lead to a very dark path.
 These precognitive dreams are going to happen and the items, people, events are going to be there, it’s already happened.
 What you can change without a doubt is your mindset and how you reach that precognitive vision.